sclarkstone/Milestone4/README.md

 python3 manage.py collectstatic to push static files

+During development deployment method changed;
+a number of user login tokens for Heroku had been compromised in a security attack.
+In response, Heroku have removed the automatic deployment method. new mthod heroku login -i email address and use api key for password (get from heroku,account settings, reveal api key) Run the following command: 'heroku git:remote -a milestone4-sclarkstone'.
+This will link the app to your Gitpod terminal. git push heroku main

 # testing
 to see all errors in all files - python3 -m flake8